ArbelAmir/Generic-Matrix/README.md

-# generic-matrix
+# Generic-Matrix
-a C ++ implementation of a generic n-dimensional matrix
+A C ++ implementation of a generic n-dimensional matrix

 provided also a Complex numbers class for testings.